-Foreshadowing: Vlad sounds both surprised and angry to see the wizards in chapter 4, which is odd since he was the one to send the wizards there in the first place.
-The reason is that in chapter 9, the wizards are sent back in time and fight Vlad.
+Foreshadowing: Vlad sounds both surprised and angry to see the Wizards in Chapter 4, which is odd since he was the one to send the Wizards there in the first place.
+The reason is that in Chapter 9, the Wizards are sent back in time and fight Vlad.
 Vlad responds to this by banishing them to Niflheim.
-He's surprised to see the wizards are alive and in Havindr.
+He's surprised to see the Wizards are alive and in Hávindr.

 Fragile Speedster: The Rogue Robe from the Party Robes DLC.
 The player moves like a ninja straight out of Naruto, runs at a pace slightly slower than a normal wizard with Haste, uses a crossbow with poisoned arrows in lieu of a sword, teleports (backwards only) using Smoke Bombs to evade attacks, and is twice as squishy as any other Robe in the game.
 Case in point, using 1 Fire element to set yourself ablaze usually takes about 1/3 of your hit points in the average set of Robes.
 In the Rogue robe, the flames will quickly kill you before they run out.